devops-recipes/deploy-beanstalk-basic/README.md

 ![AyeAye](https://github.com/devops-recipes/deploy-beanstalk-basic/blob/master/public/resources/images/captain.png)

 A simple Node JS application with unit tests and coverage reports using mocha and istanbul.
-It also does a docker build once CI posses and then pushes the image to Amazon EC2 Container Registry
+It also does a docker build once CI passes and then pushes the image to Amazon EC2 Container Registry

 ## Run CI for this repo on Shippable
 * Fork this repo into your local repo